Home / Compare Travel Insurance / Travel insurance for Aus…

 Although, it’s important to be aware that your level of cover will depend on which travel insurance policy you choose.

-A major motivation behind purchasing a travel insurance policy is to be covered while overseas medical expenses.
-According to the Australian Department of Foreign Affairs and Trade (DFAT), in 2020-2021, the USA was one of the top locations where Australians were hospitalised while travelling overseas.1 The USA is well-known for their steep healthcare costs, with an average three-day hospital stay costing approximately USD$30,000.2
+A major motivation behind purchasing a travel insurance policy is to be covered for overseas medical expenses.
+For example, the USA is well-known for its steep healthcare costs, with an average three-day hospital stay costing approximately USD$30,000.1

-But with an adequate travel insurance policy, you could be protected from paying these costs out of your own pocket.
+But with an adequate travel insurance policy, you could be protected from paying some or all of these costs out of your own pocket.

-This cover is great for light travellers who don’t travel far from the hotel.
+This cover is great for travellers who don’t travel far from the hotel or aren’t travelling far from home.
 It’s typically the most affordable and includes the most basic features of travel insurance.
+You often won’t be able to take out optional extras with this level of cover.

-However, there are usually limits, conditions and excess payments that vary depending on the insurance provider.
+There are usually limits, conditions and excess payments that vary depending on the travel insurance provider.
 Basic policies typically include cover for:

 Mid-level cover is great for travellers who are a bit more adventurous.

-It has a broader range of cover than basic policies but may still have certain limits, conditions or excess payments.
+It has a broader range of cover than basic policies but will still have certain limits, conditions or excess payments.
 Standard policies can include cover for:

 Coverage will vary between insurers, and there may still be certain conditions, limits and excess payments.
 Comprehensive cover can generally include:

 It may cost more but adding some optional extras to your travel insurance can provide additional coverage, typically for different kinds of trips.
-Some options available to you can include:
+Some options that may be available to you include:

 The cost of travel insurance will vary between insurers and is based on a number of factors, including your: